 In the best interests of all Phillips Institute students, we will issue refunds if:

-a training participant notifies Phillips Institute in writing of withdrawal at least 7 days prior to commencement of training: a full refund will be issued (minus a $250.00 administration fee: any other additional fees are non-refundable), or
+a training participant notifies Phillips Institute in writing of withdrawal at least 7 days prior to commencement of training; or

 unforeseen circumstances require a course to be cancelled by Phillips Institute prior to commencement: in this case, a full refund of all fees will be issued.

 All training is devised for a minimum number of participants and Phillips Institute reserves the right to cancel or defer courses up to 48 hours prior to commencement.
 In such cases, any fees paid will be refunded, or an alternative course will be offered.

 Phillips Institute intends to be fair and reasonable in the application of refunds and may apply additional discretionary refunds in exceptional circumstances, however, Phillips Institute cannot accept responsibility for changes to a participant’s work commitments or personal circumstances as grounds for refund once the course has commenced.

 Where employers pay for training, they may send an alternative candidate to attend training if the original candidate is not available.
 In this event, we request you advise our office in writing prior to the start of the course and ensure that any pre-course information already supplied is relayed to the replacement candidate.

 The complete cancellation and refund policy can be found in the Phillips Institute Student Handbook.

 Replacement award documents are available on written request (an email will suffice) from the student and on provision of appropriate identification such as passport or driver licence (if emailed, attach clearly legible copies).
 The fee for this service is $35.00; issue of a replacement document is subject to verification.